ethantw/fibrio/README.md

 #### Parametres
 - **level** *optional* (`Number | String='all'`)

 	Determines how many levels to revert.
-The default value is `1`; revert back to the original state by assigning `'all'`.
+The default value is `1`.
+By assigning `'all'`, the Fibrio instance will revert back to the original state.

 ## DOM-related
 ### .qsa()
-Gets the descendants of the root element or current set of matched elements—filtered by CSS selector(s)—and makes them the effected context in text-processing.
+Gets the descendants of the root element or current set of matched elements—filtered by CSS selector(s)—which are the effected context for the next text-processing action.

 #### Aliases:
 - `.filter()`